pkit/aflight/README.md

 Current `kserve`, `torch/serve` etc. APIs are too reliant on HTTP request/response paradigm

-Using Arrow as a data format and Arrow Flight as a service produces a much better interface:
+Using Arrow as a data format and Arrow Flight as a service API produces a much better interface:

 - standard
 - has schema